jonaprieto/specs/README.md

-# Anoma Specifications
+# Anoma Specification

-This repository contains canonical specifications for the Anoma protocols.
-If you would like to read the specs, please visit [specs.anoma.net](https://specs.anoma.net).
+This repository contains the canonical specification for the Anoma protocols.
+If you would like to read the spec, please visit [specs.anoma.net](https://specs.anoma.net).